 Local governments can play a vital role in encouraging the implementation of environmentally sensitive and wildlife-friendly development practices.
 Comprehensive plans and land development regulations are a tool which local governments can use to influence the local development scheme and to designate ecologically important areas with associated development guidelines.
 Natural resource managers and biologists can assist planners during the development approval and comprehensive plan approval processes by identifying areas of important habitat for fish and wildlife.
 This is especially important during the drafting of any local comprehensive plan’s conservation element as required under Chapter 163 Part II, F.S. or in the preparation of Evaluation and Appraisal Reports.
 Additionally, local ordinances and community bylaws can play a major role in minimizing human-wildlife conflicts.
 Ordinances can be crafted in a way as to only apply to areas with frequent human-wildlife conflicts rather than applying the ordinance county or city-wide.
 Example ordinances can be found in the resources below.

-- Comprehensive Planning Evaluation and Plan Update (Alachua County) – website chronicling the process and decisions for the Alachua County 2011 - 2030 comprehensive plan.
+- Comprehensive Planning Evaluation and Plan Update (Alachua County) – A website chronicling the process and decisions for the Alachua County 2011 - 2030 comprehensive plan.

 - Standards for Open Space Subdivision Design (Brevard County) – An example open-space ordinance that was established to encourage cluster development and efficient use of land to protect ecological functions of natural areas and reduce development expenses and maintenance costs.
 The ordinance also defines open space to density bonus ratio which are offered to developers constructing within certain zoning categories.